-- (a) Trophies are presented to the top 3 in each division/class/field as long as you completed 80% of the race laps. - (b) Four (4) cars must be registered in a class to constitute a race class.
-Desegregation of management may be fewer - (c) Fifteen (15) cars are required to make a single class grid. - (d) All drivers are eligible for cash and contingency awards if they clearly display contingency award donor decals on their vehicles.
+- (a) Awards are presented to the top 3 in each division/class/field. - (b) Four (4) cars must be registered in a class to constitute a race class.
+Discretion n of management may be fewer - (c) Fifteen (15) cars are required to make a single class grid.
+(Time permitting)